 Alexander could have remained in West Germany, teaching and organising a European anti-apartheid movement.
 Instead, he returned to Cape Town, having obtained his DPhil in February 1961.
 On his way home he visited Trotsky's widow, Natalia Sedova, in Paris and met with Fourth International representatives.
 He pushed the idea of armed struggle; they advised him that if the NEUM sent two representatives to Paris, the Fourth International would assist with preparations for armed struggle.
-He arrived home in July 1961 convinced of the need to build international solidarity networks to enable black South Africans to study abroad.
+He arrived home in July 1961 convinced of the need to build international solidarity networks to enable black South Africans to study abroad.29

 Political conditions had deteriorated significantly during Alexander's absence.
 University apartheid had become law in 1959, making it a criminal offence for blacks to register at formerly open universities without ministerial permission.
 The University College of the Western Cape (UCWC), founded for students classified as coloured, enrolled its first class in 1960.
 It provided training in an empty primary school near Bellville South for low-and midlevel school and civil service jobs - light years from UCT (Thomas 2005: 73; Thomas n.d).
 Alexander had received teaching offers in Europe, but he could not obtain a post at UCT - even though very few South African academics then had a doctorate.
 He blotted out the pain with alcohol.
-After a weekend drinking spree he applied for a job at Livingstone High School, where he began teaching in September 1961.
-He had lost the freedom and equality he had found in West Germany.
+After a weekend drinking spree he applied for a job at Livingstone High School, where he began teaching in September 1961.30 He had lost the freedom and equality he had found in West Germany.

 The Unlawful Organizations Act (No. 34 of 1960) allowed the government to declare illegal any organisations deemed to threaten public order or safety.
 The ANC and PAC were banned.
-The NEUM had split, largely along Anti-CAD and AAC lines, following the AAC's December 1958 conference and expulsion of Wits SOYA and the Cape Peninsula
+The NEUM had split, largely along Anti-CAD and AAC lines, following the AAC's December 1958 conference and expulsion of Wits SOYA and the Cape Peninsula fellowships.31 The CPSU had withered and affiliated to the AAC, a move Alexander saw as part of the NEUM's continued faction fighting and one that prevented the CPSU from attracting students from different political tendencies.
+In December 1960 Tabata, Jane Gool and Alie Fataar had launched the African People's Democratic Union - from January 1961 the African People's Democratic Union of Southern Africa (APDUSA).
+Affiliated to the AAC, APDUSA was a unitary organisation that individuals joined directly.
+It prioritised the demands of black workers and peasants, attracting a younger and more militant membership that was not occupationally restricted mainly to teaching.32

-&lt;sup>28 Svenja Kunze, Hamburger Institut f ür Sozialforschung, to author, 3 February 2020; see also Klimke (2010: 31, 255 n.
+28 Svenja Kunze, Hamburger Institut f ür Sozialforschung, to author, 3 February 2020; see also Klimke (2010: 31, 255 n.
 77).